molo76/molo76.github.io/_posts/2017-05-09-mariadb-mysql-wheres-the-output-file.md

 ```
 I had already checked `/var/tmp` - nothing there.

-Finally found the files in ```/var/lib/mysql/my_database1``` the main DB directory that contains the data files for each table.
+I finally found the files in ```/var/lib/mysql/my_database1``` the main DB directory that contains the data files for each table!

 This was MariaDB 10.1.21-3, running on Fedora 25.